THE PRIMARY GOAL OF SALVATION

-God created man primarily for a loving relationship, intimacy, fellowship or communion with Himself.
-God walked in the Garden of Eden in the cool of the day to fellowship with the first man and woman (Gen. 3:8).
+God created man primarily for a loving and intimate relationship, fellowship, or communion with Himself.
+God walked in the Garden of Eden to fellowship with the first man and woman (Gen. 3:8).

 God highly esteems and cherishes His relationship with man.
 The Scripture reveals that God’s delight is with the sons of men (Prov.
 8:31).

 The Psalmist wondered aloud when he thought about God’s love towards man.